pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> cmake ../src/. -DMOAB_HOME=$HOME/dagmc_bld/MOAB
     prompt%> make

-Upon successful compile the directory *bld*  should have the *mainfludag* executable in it.
+Upon successful compilation the directory *bld* will have the *mainfludag* executable in it.
-In order to test FluDAG an environment variable with the path to the *bld* directory must be set.
+In order to test FluDAG, an environment variable, named 'FLUDAG', with the path to the *bld* directory must be set:
 Add this statement to your login script:
 ::